Pyn • Challenging Comms

 Question: Who else is being laid off?
 Am I the only one in our department?
 Why me?

 Answer: I can’t share who else is being laid off in the department at this time.
 [Or:] Yes, yours is the only position in our team that’s being eliminated.
-Again, please don’t feel that you’ve disappointed anyone.
-For now, though, understand that we had to eliminate one position, and, from a functional standpoint, your position made the most sense.
+Unfortunately, we had to eliminate one position, and, from a functional standpoint, your position made the most sense.

 Question: Who’s going to do all the work that I do once I’m gone?